Lisa Kelly (trucker)

 Lisa Kelly (born December 8, 1980) is an American trucker who has been featured on the History channel reality television series Ice Road Truckers where drivers make their way along the icy Dalton Highway from Fairbanks to Prudhoe Bay, frequently hauling "oversized" loads.
-Kelly was featured as part of the main cast during seasons 3–5 (2009-2011) and 7–12 (2013-2017; 2025), and the upcoming 12th season as well.
-Kelly has also made appearances in Seasons 1–2 of IRT: Deadliest Roads.
+Kelly was featured as part of the main cast during seasons 3–5 (2009-2011) and 7–12 (2013-2017; 2025) Kelly has also made appearances in Seasons 1–2 of spin-off series IRT: Deadliest Roads.
 Kelly was notable as the only female trucker featured in the series until Maya Sieber joined in Season 5, and Stephanie "Steph" Custance in season 10.
 Originally from Grand Rapids, Michigan, she now resides in Wasilla, Alaska.

 Early life

 Kelly was born on December 8, 1980, in Grand Rapids, Michigan.
 Her family moved to a mini farm in Sterling, Alaska, when she was six years old.
 She returned to Grand Rapids for college, attending Cornerstone University for one semester before deciding it was not for her.